nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

   4. Use a custom wrapper around Testing Library's render function that includes a proper DOM container

 ### Coverage Thresholds
-- Current global coverage is 34.5%, below the required thresholds
+- Current global coverage is 36.2%, below the required thresholds
-- While utils (90.59%) and hooks (82.79%) have good coverage, components are still at 40.5% (for common components)
+- While utils (90.59%) and hooks (82.79%) have good coverage, components are still at low coverage (15.0% overall)
 - Will need to focus on high-impact files to increase coverage efficiently
 - May need to adjust coverage thresholds for certain complex components